Skip to main content

 TECTON_API_KEY = "your-api-key" # replace with your API key

-WORKSPACE_NAME = "prod" # replace with your new workspace name if needed
+WORKSPACE_NAME = "prod" # replace if needed

-ACCOUNT_URL = "explore.tecton.ai" # replace with your org account URL if needed
+ACCOUNT_URL = "explore.tecton.ai" # replace if needed

 headers = {"Authorization": "Tecton-key " + TECTON_API_KEY}